vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - Cores: 2 minimum, 4 preferred

   > [!NOTE]
   > If you are on Passive or RTP ON mode, at least two Cores are required.
 Four Cores are preferred.
-If you are turning on BM, then a minimum of 4 Cores is required.
+If you are turning on BM, then at least four Cores are required.

 - Memory: 1 GB minimum, 4 preferred